jerrykuku/luci-theme-argon/README.md

 The old version is still in another branch call old.
 If you need that you can checkout that branch.

 ## Notice

-v2.1 Adapt to official mainline snapshot.
-You can checkout branch 18.06 for  OpenWRT 18.06 or lean 19.07.
+This branch only matches lean openwrt.

 ## How to build